 \section{Introduction}

-Let $B=(B_t)_{t\in\R_+}$ be a standard one-dimensional Brownian motion, $q\geq 1$ be an integer, and let $f$ be a symmetric element of $L^2(\R^q_+)$.
-Denote by $I_q(f)$ the $q$-tuple Wiener-It\^o integral of $f$ with respect to $B$.
-It is well known that multiple Wiener-It\^o integrals of different orders are uncorrelated but not necessarily independent.
-In an important paper \cite{UZ}, \"Ust\"unel and Zakai gave the following characterization of the independence of multiple Wiener-It\^o integrals.
+Let $B=(B_t)_{t\in\R_+}$ be a standard one-dimensional Brownian motion, $q\geq1$ be an integer and let $f$ be a symmetric element of $L^2(\R ^q_+)$.
+Denote by $I_q(f)$ the $q$-tuple Wiener--It\^o integral of $f$ with respect to $B$.
+It is well known that multiple Wiener--It\^o integrals of different orders are uncorrelated but not necessarily independent.
+In an important paper \cite{UZ}, \"Ust\"unel and Zakai gave the following characterization of the independence of multiple Wiener--It\^o integrals.